mahlenmorris/VCVRack/README.md

 |**time_millis()**|The approximate (see note below) number of milliseconds since this BASICally module started running|IF time_millis() > 60000 THEN ' It's been a minute.|
 |**trigger(INn)**|True *only* for the moment when the INn port has received a trigger.
 Useful for WHEN blocks that wish to change the behavior of the program whenever this trigger is seen.| WHEN trigger(in9) ...|

-**Note on time() and time_millis()**: The resolution of these clocks appears to be system-dependent.
-On my Windows system, for one, the minimum non-zero interval between calls to time_millis() is about 16 milliseconds.
-This makes them unsuitable for making, say, consistent 40Hz signals.

 ### Text functions

 BASICally can create text messages and send them in the Tipsy encoding to